Life after DISK

 DISK has an outstanding academic record.
 Students who graduate from DISK are generally able to enter the college or university of their choice.
 Our recent IB Diploma results are as follows:

 Our relationship with Doshisha University means that students also have the possibility to enter the university upon graduation either into a regular program if an applicant has the necessary command of Japanese, or into specific departments like the international relations department and receive an education completely in English, graduating with a degree at the end of a 4 year course.
 The options are wide and exciting.
-Our relationship with Doshisha University also gives us access to intellectual resources that may not readily be available to a school.

 Our relationship with Doshisha University means that students also have the possibility to enter the university upon graduation either into a regular program if an applicant has the necessary command of Japanese, or into specific departments like the international relations department and receive an education completely in English, graduating with a degree at the end of a 4 year course.
 The options are wide and exciting.
-Our relationship with Doshisha University also gives us access to intellectual resources that may not readily be available to a school.

 Japan